The shameful fall of Mexico, which one day was “the giant of Concacaf”

 Mexico’s qualification for the Qatar 2022 World Cup turned red hot and is in danger.

-The panic button in the Mexican Soccer Federation still does not turn on because Mexico plays in Concacaf, but alarms are already on.
+The panic button in the Mexican Soccer Federation still does not light up because Mexico plays in Concacaf, but alarms are already on.

 Mexico is in free fall in the tie, that team that was once “the giant of Concacaf”, today is dominated and humiliated by her rivals in the area.